Legal Dictionary: Find all the words a personal injury solicitor is likely to use explained in plain English

 Law Society accredited solicitor

-A solicitor who has proved to the Law Society to have sufficent experience and expertise to be endorsed by the Law Society as a specialist.
-The two main accreditation schemes for accident claims include personal injury accrediation and clinical negligence accreditation.
+A solicitor who has proved to the Law Society to have sufficient experience and expertise to be endorsed by the Law Society as a specialist.
+The two main accreditation schemes for accident claims include personal injury accreditation and clinical negligence accreditation.

 Legal professional qualified to practise law in the UK – either a barrister or a solicitor.

 Government funding which will pay your legal costs for certain types of personal injury claims, such as medical negligence.
 To be eligible you must have a limited income and savings below a certain amount.

 A country or geographical area where the law is consistent throughout – any accident claim should be made in the courts of that country or area only.
 For example, the UK is made up of 3 distinct legal jurisdictions namely: England & Wales, Scotland and Northern Ireland; each having slightly different laws and different courts.

 Legal Protection Cover